-The reoccurrence of these symptoms can make even normal eating difficult for a person who is suffering from bulimia, which may further trigger them to continue in their behaviors or give up on the possibility that recovery might be possible for them.
+The re-occurrence of these symptoms can make even normal eating difficult for a person who is suffering from bulimia, which may further trigger them to continue in their behaviors or give up on the possibility that recovery might be possible for them.

-Healing and Recovery Are Possible
+Healing and Recovery From Bulimia Are Possible

-If you have been suffering with bulimia and these subsequent symptoms, it is important to know that your body can in fact heal and recovery from this mental illness.
+If you have been suffering from bulimia and these subsequent symptoms, it is important to know that your body can in fact heal and recovery from this mental illness.

 This is typically not something that can be managed by willpower alone.
 It is critical to seek out professional treatment that can guide you through the process of recovery as well as monitor and address the physical symptoms that you may be experiencing.

-Last Updated & Reviewed By: Jacquelyn Ekern, MS, LPC on June 19th, 2015
+Reviewed And Updated By: Jacquelyn Ekern, MS, LPC on June 10, 2019.

-Published on EatingDisorderHope.com
+Published June 20, 2015, on EatingDisorderHope.com